Bath Salts – Synthetic Drugs that Can Maim You for Life

 Technically, it is extremely difficult to make bath salts illegal.
-The reason for this because the chemical compound within the mixture.
+The reason for this is because of the chemical compound within the mixture.
 There are many ways to mix and modify the recipe allowing the manufacturer to change, repackage and redistribute their product.
 Another way around continuing to use the compound is by adding, “Not for Human Consumption,” to the packaging.
-Also they are incredibly easy to find.
+Also, they are incredibly easy to find.
 You can purchase these products at many gas stations, party stores and head shops.
 They will be located right next to the herbal Viagra.
 Many websites will deliver them right to your door.

 Isn’t it like legal marijuana?

 Unequivocally, no. The high from bath salts is extreme like PCP, methamphetamines or cocaine and can cause hallucinations like LSD.
 Often accompanied with the high are the following side effects; palpitations, headaches, diaphoresis, and hyperthermia.
 That’s right hyperthermia means your brain is cooking itself.